 How Many Times Can I Reuse Fry Oil?

-Whenever I post a recipe that includes deep frying, I receive a string of emails or comments asking me what to do with all the leftover oil after you've fried something.
+Whenever I post a recipe that involves deep frying, I receive a string of emails or comments asking me what to do with all the leftover oil after you've fried something.
 It's a good question—nobody wants to throw out $10 worth of expensive peanut oil just to make a single batch of french fries.

 There's some good news, then some bad news, then more good news again, in that order.